taron-dev/blog.taron/_posts/2022-03-12-raspberry-pi-projekt.md

 ### Setup data folder

 The main purpose of the disk connected to the board is data storage for our Nextcloud.
-I created the `nextcloud_data` folder on the disk as the root folder for our Nextcloud data.
+For example create the `nextcloud_data` folder on the disk as the root folder for our Nextcloud data.

 Important thing is to update owner of this folder to `www-data` via:
 ```sh